 Andrew is a frequent speaker on U.S. international tax matters, and has been quoted in the Wall Street Journal, New York Times, Washington Post, Yahoo News, CNBC, Bloomberg, and other media on international tax topics.

-Additionally, Attorney Mitchel is an Adjunct Professor of Law at Quinnipiac University School of Law where he teaches International Tax.
-Quinnipiac University is located in Hamden, Connecticut.
+Additionally, Attorney Mitchel is a former Adjunct Professor of Law at Quinnipiac University School of Law where he taught International Tax.

 Ph: (860) 767-4975 Email Andrew